Unit 1: Pre-production Techniques for the Creative Media Industries

 Web player supports IE, Chrome, Firefox, Safari and others.

-Android: OS 2.3.1 or later; ARMv7 (Cortex) CPU or Atom CPU; OpenGL ES 2.0 or later.
+Android: OS 2.3.1 or later; ARMv7 (Cortex) CPU or Atom CPU; OpenGL ES

 WebGL: Desktop version of Firefox, Chrome or Safari